christopherobin/mage/lib/modules/ident/engines/userpass/Readme.md

 # User/Password Ident Engine

-The `userpass` engine provides some basic user/password identification mechanism to be used with your game, it provides plaintext and hash based identification and allow you to store your credentials in any topic that match it's signature.
+The `userpass` engine provides some basic user/password identification mechanism to be used with your game, it provides a hash based identification and allows you to store your credentials in any topic that match it's signature.

 It depends on a valid topic, default being `credentials` but can be overridden in the configuration,